Tag: structured finance

 Conclusion

 The collapse of Tricolor and First Brands is not an anomaly; it is a rehearsal.
-Because in this choreography, ratings agencies don’t just measure risk — they manufacture it.
+In this choreography, rating agencies don’t just measure risk — they manufacture it.
 And when manufactured trust breaks, every letter in AAA spells the same thing: illusion.